gianarb/workshop-observability/lesson04-tracing/README.md

 ## Lesson 4

 This lesson is probably the most complicated one.
-We are going to instrument our application using OpenTracing, a "standard" set of libraries to build a trace across all your application.
+We are going to instrument our application using OpenTelemetry and OpenTracing, a "standard" set of libraries to build a trace across all your application.

 There are libraries in many languages and luckily for all the application we have!